manishkatyan/strapi-google-translator/README.md

 ```

-After you would need to build a fresh package that includes the Google Translate plugin UI.
-Execute the commands below:
+Afterwards, you would need to build a fresh package that includes the Translator plugin.
+For it, please execute the commands below:

 ```bash
 # with npm (option 1)